What is Neurodevelopment?An image drawn by a young person representing what neurodiversity means.png

 Neurodevelopment refers to the development of the brain that affects our behaviour, relationships, learning styles, stress management, organisation, emotions, problem-solving, and executive functioning skills.
 Neurodevelopmental conditions, including Autism Spectrum Disorder (ASD) and Attention Deficit Hyperactivity Disorder (ADHD), describe people who present with differences in their neurodevelopment which affects how their brain works i.e. they are neurodivergent.
 Sometimes neurodivergent related needs are mistaken for other differences or environmental factors that could be impacting a child or young person.
 Where needs are best explained by neurodivergence, the identifying features will have been present from birth.

-Some common traits associated with Attention Deficit Hyperactivity Disorder (ADHD) or Autism Spectrum Disorder (ASD) can be found at Neurodevelopmental needs :: Mindworks Surrey (mindworks-surrey.org)
+Some common traits associated with Attention Deficit Hyperactivity Disorder (ADHD) or Autism Spectrum Disorder (ASD) can be found at Neurodevelopmental needs: Mindworks Surrey (mindworks-surrey.org)

-Mindworks is a collaboration of partners including Surrey and Borders Partnership NHS Foundation Trust (SABP), Barnardo’s, National Autistic Society (NAS), Learning Space, Eikon and others.
+Mindworks is a collaboration of partners including Surrey and Borders Partnership NHS Foundation Trust (SABP), Barnardo’s, National Autistic Society (NAS), Learning Space, Eikon, and others.
 We all work jointly to ensure that the right support is given to the right person.
 All members are specialists in this area and have different offers which are carefully considered for each individual and endorsed by the NHS.
 There is more information below about each partner.

 This animation shows how all the partners work together to provide these services.

-We know that life experiences can look like neurodivergent needs including sleep, diet, life trauma, time away from peers during covid etc. We therefore ask that attempts are made to support these areas of need in the first instance in liaison with your school nurse, SENCO, or primary mental health worker linked with the school.
+We know that life experiences can look like neurodivergent needs including sleep, diet, life trauma, time away from peers during Covid, etc. We therefore ask that attempts be made to support these areas of need in the first instance in liaison with your school nurse, SENCO, or primary mental health worker linked with the school.
 In order to help with these needs, please refer to our webpage where there are a number of resources for support: Support strategies and interventions can be found here.
-Strategies should be embedded in home and school long term to support presenting needs.
+Strategies should be embedded in the home and school long term to support presenting needs.

 Interventions from Mindworks may include workshops for parents, support for young people, school training, or appropriate signposting.